moggieuk/ERCF-Software-V3/README.md

 <br>

 ### Visualization of filament position
-  The `log_visual` setting turns on an off the addition of a filament tracking visualization.
+  The `log_visual` setting turns on an off the addition of a filament tracking visualization in either long form or abbreviated KlipperScreen form.
 This is a nice with log_level of 0 or 1 on a tuned and functioning setup.

 ![Bling is always better](doc/visual_filament.png "Visual Filament Location")